 Mother’s Day is a day to honor and thank mothers.
 So do something special.
 Make her a nice dinner.
 Don’t just sign a card, actually write reasons why you think she’s the best mother in the world.
 Let her sleep in – take the kids out of the house in the morning and let the poor woman sleep.
 Underneath it all, it’s not the material things that show value, it’s our actions and words.
-And a wife and mother logging on to ashleymadison.com speaks volume.
+And a wife and mother logging on to ashleymadison.com speaks volumes.

 Happy Mother’s Day!